browserengineering/book/book/forms.md

 ```

 One quirk---if you add `style=font-weight:bold` to the `<body>`, so
-that the labels are bold, you\'ll find that the input area content
+that the labels are bold, you'll find that the input area content
 isn't bolded (because we override the font) but the text area content
 is.
 We can fix that by adding to the browser stylesheet: